Lesson 6: ml5.js Serial

 Here’s a video demonstration:

 Video.
-This video demonstrates the ml5 PoseNet API via the Skeleton application.
+This video demonstrates ml5 pose estimation via the Skeleton application.
 We are drawing each of the 17 recognized keypoints along with the x,y position and confidence scores.
 The code is available on GitHub here.
+Note: this video was created using ml5 v0.x with PoseNet; the current BodyPose API produces the same keypoints with improved accuracy.

-OK, now we’re ready to start building a ml5.js + Arduino application together!
+OK, now we’re ready to start building an ml5.js + Arduino application together!

 Building our first ml5.js + Arduino app: NoseTracker